Shuffle/shuffle-docs/docs/AI.md

 Website: [https://singul.io](https://singul.io)

 ## MCP
-TBA: Any app in Shuffle is an MCP
+TBA: Coming soon

+## Using AI in Workflows
+TBA: Coming soon

 ## App generation
 App generation is a system built to generate Rest API apps from documentation URLs.
 It works by emulating a browser with which it crawls the documentation.